 Golems Leviathan, Lucifer, and Belial have yet to resurface in the modern era.

 A Gear By Any Other Name

 This expanded definition of "Gear" includes crafts like the Sand Tank from Wild Arms 3, persistent summoned beings like Aeons from Final Fantasy X, large magical constructs like the Magic Tester from Lunar 2: Eternal Blue, and living weapons like the Metal Dragons from the Wild Arms series.
-Typically, if something is colossal in size, you can expect it to be a Gear in terms of combat code and the reaction that the average denizen of Filgaia or Lunar will have upon seeing it.
+Typically, if something is colossal in size, you can expect it to be represented as a Gear in Gunslinger, and the average denizen of Filgaia or Lunar will react similarly upon seeing it.

-There are several restrictions on Gears, which are necessary to maintain the thematic integrity of the MUSH, staff have instituted a handful of restrictions on Gears.
+In order to maintain the thematic integrity of the MUSH, staff have instituted a handful of restrictions on Gears.
 Firstly, characters should not start with powerful, fully capable Gears (or Golems) from advanced eras.
-Most player-owned Gears will be relics from the Day of Collapse and Metal Demon War eras.
-Fully-powered Gears from more advanced eras are not suitable for a starting character; the Gears created in the Zeboim Era and beyond are excellent upgrade material, to be earned at a significant point in the character's story.
-Characters can start with Gears from these advanced eras if these machines are somehow limited from accessing their full capabilities.
+Most player-owned Gears will be relics from the Day of Collapse and Metal Demon War eras -- Gears created during the Zeboim era are permissible at this time, but only if these machines are somehow limited from accessing their full capabilities.
 As the overall power level of the game increases, characters can expect to refit their machines with more powerful systems, trade them in for more advanced units, or unlock their machine's hidden capabilities.

 Per the Pangalactic Federation file, applications for Federation Gears will not be entertained.